filipekojak88/myprojectPDA/README.md

 <a id="61">[61]</a> Numpy.corrcoef# (no date) numpy.corrcoef - NumPy v1.26 Manual.
 Available at: https://numpy.org/doc/stable/reference/generated/numpy.corrcoef.html (Accessed: 30 April 2024).

 <a id="62">[62]</a> Frost, J. (2024) Interpreting correlation coefficients, Statistics By Jim.
-Available at: https://statisticsbyjim.com/basics/correlations/ (Accessed: 30 April 2024).
+Available at: https://statisticsbyjim.com/basics/correlations/

+<a id="63">[63]</a> Baruah, I.D.
+(2023) Dimensionality reduction techniques - PCA, LCA and SVD, Medium.
+Available at: https://medium.com/nerd-for-tech/dimensionality-reduction-techniques-pca-lca-and-svd-f2a56b097f7c

+<a id="64">[64]</a> Sinha, A. (2023) Uncovering hidden patterns: Advanced clustering and segmentation methods in Data Science, Express Computer.
+Available at: https://www.expresscomputer.in/big-data-analytics/uncovering-hidden-patterns-advanced-clustering-and-segmentation-methods-in-data-science-wissen-tech/103821/#:~:text=Clustering%20Accelerates%20Hidden%20Pattern%20Matching&text=Using%20sophisticated%20algorithms%20and%20techniques,data%20insights%20of%20the%20same.

+<a id="65">[65]</a>  Ray, S. (2024) 7 regression techniques you should know!, Analytics Vidhya.
+Available at: https://www.analyticsvidhya.com/blog/2015/08/comprehensive-guide-regression/